ACoT-VLA: Action Chain-of-Thought for Vision-Language-Action Models: Experiments

-In our context, we train $\pi_0$, $\pi_{0.5}$, along with our method in a unified training setup.
-The model training is performed on VLABench's official training data, with a global batch size $128$.
-All models are optimized for $60\text{K}$ steps.
+In our context, we train $\pi_0$, $\pi_{0.5}$, along with our method in a unified training setup on VLABench's official training data.
 We present quantitative results in Table~\ref{tab:vlabench}.
-Overall, our method achieves the best performance across both IS and PS.
-Notably, under the unseen-texture track, it delivers substantial gains, \ie, ${+12.6\%}$ in IS and ${+7.2\%}$ in PS, indicating strong robustness to distributional shifts.
+Overall, our method achieves the best performance across both IS (${63.5\%}$) and PS (${47.4\%}$).
+Notably, under the challenging unseen-texture track, it delivers substantial gains, \ie, ${+12.6\%}$ in IS and ${+7.2\%}$ in PS, indicating strong robustness to distribution shifts.
 Together, these results further confirm the effectiveness of our proposed approach.